 The tumbles and bumps continue well into early childhood and the teenage years, and require care to ensure proper healing and joint preservation.
 Issues like scoliosis, sports injuries, posture, heavy book bags, mental focus, immune and allergy concerns, hormonal adaptations, hygienic education, and self-confidence can all be addressed with consistent Pediatric Chiropractic.

-From 1 day old to 17 years and 364 days old, your children are in good hands with Dr. Dawn Runge, DC
+From 1 day old to 17 years and 364 days old, your children are in good hands.

 Disclaimer: Information provided on this website is for informational purposes only and is not intended as medical advice.
 Information on this site is not intended to diagnose, treat, cure, or prevent any health problem or condition; nor is it intended to replace the advice of your physician.